Playground Safety Inspector Course

 About the course

-The unique set of skills you will gain from completing all 3 levels, such as analytical and design skills, quantative and qualative skills to conduct safety inspections of playground equipment located in parks and facilities.
+The unique set of skills gained from completing all 3 levels qualifies you to conduct safety inspections of playground equipment in parks and facilities.
 Your client will have confidence in your professional judgements on inspection safety outcomes which may or may not need rectification, however, your technical knowledge and skills will allow you to make sound recommendations.

 Level 1 – Routine Inspection which means completion of AHCPGD206 Conduct visual inspection of park facilities – duration 1 day